-- 2. Touch the role to change, then touch the Value field for the password to change.
+- 1. Touch then Security > Manage Permissions.
+The MANAGE PINS panel opens. - 2.
+Touch the role to change, then touch the Value field for the password to change.
 The keypad opens. - 3.
-Type a new four digit/character password, then touch and touch Save.
+Type a new four digit/character password, then touch seve, and touch Save.
 The password is saved. - Touch Cancel to discard the change.